 Slovenia to close schools, reject cargo traffic from Italy

-Slovenia confirmed 82 cases of coronavirus on Thursday, up from 57 on Wednesday.
+The cumulative total of confirmed cases of coronavirus in Slovenia rose to 82 on Thursday, up from 57 on Wednesday.
 The first two elementary schools were closed on Wednesday because at least one teacher in each school tested positive.
-(Reporting By Marja Novak; Editing by Angus MacSwan)
+On Wednesday, Slovenia had limited the number of border crossings with Italy and introduced health checks there.
+(Reporting By Marja Novak; Editing by Angus MacSwan and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)